perms-redux-org/sample_script/README.md

 ###OeScript Tuple Space - Distributed, Asynchronous, Scalable

-_NOTE: no working code here yet, watch the project as work progresses starting Jan 1, 2015_
+_NOTE: no working code here yet, watch the project as work progresses starting Jan 1, 2015 - track the design now at the [OeScript wiki][oescript-wiki]._

 An experimental re-implementation of OeScript using Scala and various nosql and streaming cloud software.